smuiznieks/pccw10/week02/README.md

 10. Add the following line to your html body: `<h1>Hello World!</h1>`
 11. Add the following line inside your script tag: `console.log('Hello World!');`
 12. Refresh Google Chrome and verify your changes are there

+NOTE: We skipped Steps 13 - 19 in today's demo
 13. Follow instructions in Get Started documentation to add Bootstrap to this project: https://getbootstrap.com/
 14. Refresh page and notice changes
 15. Create a file in the same folder as your index.html: `style.css`